Sajad Haider: Early life and education

-Born in Sargodha on 25 or 26 December 1932, at midnight, Syed Sajjad Haider (Note: He dropped the second 'J' from his name later on in life.
+Born in Sargodha, Syed Sajjad Haider (Note: He dropped the second 'J' from his name later on in life.
 In his words: "In 1976, someone suggested I knock off one 'J' and that would change my life.
 I did that quite against my own convention of never believing in such superstitions.
-Well, I am glad I did because life changed for me dramatically!") was the son of Dr. Syed Fazal Shah (1882–1986) and Rashida Begum.
-He has an older sister named Kausar and two younger brothers, Bunyad Haider (1936–2014), a renowned cardiologist who served as the Chairperson of the University of Medicine and Dentistry of New Jersey and the youngest, Jawwad Haider.
+Well, I am glad I did because life changed for me dramatically!") was the son of Fazal Hussain Shah (1882–1986) and Rashida Begum.

-Sajad attended a Mission school in Quetta with his sister Kausar until class 5, then spent three years at Islamia High School Quetta before they both enrolled at St. Francis' Grammar School.
+He attended a Mission school in Quetta with his sister Kausar until class 5, then spent three years at Islamia High School Quetta before they both enrolled at St. Francis' Grammar School.
 As a teenager, he was inspired by Muhammad Ali Jinnah, the founder of Pakistan, whom he once saw sitting just six feet away during a visit to his former school, igniting his ambition to defend Pakistan.
 Moreover, the sight of Polish pilots engaging in dogfights over Quetta during World War II further fueled his aspirations—he was mesmerised by their skill in Spitfires and vowed to become a fighter pilot himself, though his father dismissed it with laughter.
-Sajad later wrote, "I was the first to become a fighter pilot from Balochistan."
+Haider later wrote, "I was the first to become a fighter pilot from Balochistan."

 Initially, his family resided in the Bugti House before moving to a small tin-roofed home within a complex of eight homes constructed by the father of Akbar Bugti, Nawab Mehran Khan Bugti.
-A close friend of Sajad's father, Mehran Khan, gifted him two of the homes.
-Following this transition, Sajad grew up close to Akbar Bugti and other Bugti siblings.
+A close friend of his father, Mehran Khan gifted him two of the homes.
+Following this transition, Haider grew up close to Akbar Bugti and other Bugti siblings.
 He recalled Akbar Bugti being a "stunning and fearsome person," who always referred to him as chapeit or "scrawny boy".
-Akbar's younger brother, Ahmed Nawaz Bugti, would bring Sajad with him every day to learn how to drive.
+Akbar's younger brother, Ahmed Nawaz Bugti, would bring Haider with him every day to learn how to drive.

-Against the backdrop of the post-World War II depression, Sajjad's family confronted challenging times, as his father did not charge people for treatment, which led the family to rely on ration cards to obtain essential goods such as sugar, flour, tea, eggs, cooking oil, and petrol.
+Against the backdrop of the post-World War II depression, Haider's family confronted challenging times, as his father did not charge people for treatment, which led the family to rely on ration cards to obtain essential goods such as sugar, flour, tea, eggs, cooking oil, and petrol.
 Despite the challenging economic situation, he stated that the harsh realities of war did not directly impact his childhood, thanks to his mother's significant sacrifices to ensure warmth and sustenance.
-After passing the Senior Cambridge exam, Sajjad joined the Forman Christian College in 1950.
+After passing the Senior Cambridge exam, Haider joined the Forman Christian College in 1950.